-- Avoid showering, bathing, douching, using the bathroom, changing clothing and/or brushing your teeth or hair.
+- Avoid showering, bathing, douching, using the bathroom, changing clothing, and/or brushing your teeth or hair before a sexual assault examination.
 Note that if you have done any of these activities, you can still have an exam performed. - If you changed clothes, save all the clothing you were wearing at the time of the assault in a paper bag. - Seek treatment at a local hospital emergency room as soon as possible. - Immediately notify medical staff if you believe drugs or alcohol were involved.
 Medical staff are specially trained to collect evidence and perform tests, including tests that can provide important evidence to determine if drugs or alcohol were involved. - Make every effort to save anything that might contain DNA.
 Do not clean up the crime scene or move anything the assailant may have touched. - Write down as much as you can remember about the circumstances, including a description of the assailant.
-If you have a picture of the assailant, prepare to give it to the police. - Save any electronic communications with the assailant (voicemail, email, text messages, or social media messages)
+If you have a picture of the assailant, prepare to give it to the police. - Save any electronic communications with the assailant (voicemail, email, text messages, or social media messages).

 Whether an incident occurred recently or in the past, help is still available.
-The University Supportive Measures section and Appendix 2 of this OEOA Resource Guide for Students contains many important resources for free and confidential support, medical treatment, and campus supportive measures.
-The Quick Reference Guide located at the end of this document also includes a list of campus and community resources.
-All of the resources are available even if an individual chooses not to report an incident to law enforcement or the University.
+The University Supportive Measures section of this Sexual and Gender-Based Misconduct Reporting and Resource Guide for Students contains many important resources for free and confidential support, medical treatment, and campus supportive measures.
+All of the resources are available even if an individual chooses not to report an incident to law enforcement or file a complaint with the University.